elsie-dev/Capstone/README.md

 - Terraform: Used to create eks cluster using terraform (**terraform init and terraform plan**)

-1. Configure kubectl to Connect to an EKS Cluster
+1. Configured kubectl to Connect to an EKS Cluster

 2. Configured kubectl to use AWS Kuberenetes cluster

 3. Created deployment.yaml file and deployed to manifest file.

-4. Deploying and verifying the application
+4. Deployed and verified the application

-5. Creating port-forward to access the deployed application
+5. Created port-forward to access the deployed application

 ## PUSHING DOCKER IMAGE TO AWS ECR